Tag: General

 Linuxwochen Austria

 As part of my global domination plans, I this week visited Vienna, Austria for a session at Linuxwochen around PHP on Windows.
 Abstract: “Ever wanted to get started with PHP development on Windows?
 This session covers the basics of running PHP on the Windows platform and will help getting your development environment ready.”
-Thanks for being in this session!
+PHP on Windows Thanks for being in this session!
 I know it is a controversial one on a Linux event :-)

 -